SkylineCommunications/Skyline-DataMiner-Deploy-Action/README.md

 # Skyline DataMiner Deploy Action

-This action builds a DataMiner Application Package (.dmapp) from your solution and deploys it to your cloud connected DataMiner System.
+This action builds a DataMiner Application Package (.dmapp) from your Automation Script solution and deploys it to your cloud connected DataMiner System.
 The action will wait until the deployment is finished, with a configurable timeout.
 At this moment only DataMiner Automation Script solutions are supported.

 The action exists of 2 stages `Upload` and `Deploy`